kstern31/kstern31.github.io/_posts/2018-1-29-CollegeCosts.md

 df['totalCost'][df.totalCost.str.len() == 2] = pd.DataFrame(df.loc[df.totalCost.str.len() == 2].totalCost.values.tolist(), index= df.loc[df.totalCost.str.len() == 2].index)[1]
 ```

 Below are a couple examples of data cleaning I did for the independent variables.
 This served as a good exercise in getting more comfortable with pandas, and data exploration in general.

+The class size variable was brought in as a list of bins with the percent that each bin is represented.
+An example is shown below:

 ```
 2-9 students: 23% of classes